-Often mistaken for a snake, the slow-worm is a legless lizard and totally harmless.
+Often mistaken for a snake, the Slow-worm is a legless lizard and totally harmless.
 They are secretive animals and rarely seen basking openly but are often found in compost heaps.

 Slow-worms often live in gardens completely unnoticed and are welcomed by the well informed gardener because they will avidly eat slugs!

 If you would like to attract Slow-worms to a garden they will benefit from areas left unmown and a little untidy and the construction of a large compost heap.

 Often occurring in large numbers on undisturbed ground, they are particularly vulnerable when so called ‘brownfield’ sites are developed.